-The Long Term impact is a better understanding that with mutual respect and recognition Indigenous and non-Indigenous people can work together to maintain our vital natural environment
+The Long Term impact is a better understanding across our society that with mutual respect and recognition Indigenous and non-Indigenous people can work together to maintain our vital natural environment.

 How will partnerships with this project help inform the project development?

-We do have recently been endorsed by the Invasive Species Council and Reclaim Kosci who are partners.
+We have recently been endorsed by Reclaim Kosci, part of the Invasive Species Council who are partners.
 We will also be approaching the Australian Wildlife Society, Australian Wildlife Conservancy, WIRES, Wildcare Australia, Australian Koala Foundation, WWF Australia, Port Macquarie Koala Hospital and the Foundation for Australia's Most Endangered Species(FAME) among others.
-Richard and his wife Alison are both actively involved in the Invasive Species Council and especially, post bushfires, is a critically important time to act against feral animals, their social media campaign is very active now.
-We have also been filming with staff from the Port Macquarie Koala Hospital so we will make that approach too.
+Richard and his wife Alison are both actively involved in the Invasive Species Council and especially, post bush fires, is a critically important time to act against feral animals, their social media campaign is very active now.
+We have filmed with staff from the Port Macquarie Koala Hospital so we will make that approach too.